linhd-postdata/textgrid-poetry/README.md

 This corpus is a subset in JSON format of the available poems in [TexGrid](https://textgrid.de/en/digitale-bibliothek) (accessed on June 1st, 2020).

-It containes more than 100 000 annotated poems from over 200 authors.
+It containes more than 100 000 unannotated poems from over 200 authors.

 ## Statistics